tvwenger/maxfield/README.md

 almost certainly have the maximum possible AP, but the linking order and walking distance may be different.

+This version (v4.0) is a nearly complete re-write of the original Maxfield code (based originally off of work by J. Peter Baker), which brings Maxfield into the future with Python 3, fixes many bugs, and improves the algorithm dramatically.
+Previous users of Maxfield will notice that plans are now much more efficient in that they require fewer keys from any individual portal, and the link order is more sensible for multi-agent operations.

 You can download this tool and run it locally on your computer by following the instructions below.
 Or, you can use the on-line version of this tool: http://www.ingress-maxfield.com